mathigon/textbooks/content/sequences/content.md

       .legend(slot="legend") We start with two small squares of size 1.
       .legend(slot="legend") Next, we add a new square of size 2, to form a large rectangle.
       .legend(slot="legend") Next, we add a square of size 3, to form an even larger rectangle.
       .legend(slot="legend") The next square has size 5.
-Can you see that we're recreating the Fibonacci numbers?
+Can you see that we’re recreating the Fibonacci numbers?
       .legend(slot="legend") If we continue adding squares, they will have size 8, 13, 21, and so on.
-      .legend(slot="legend") You might have noticed that, as the rectangles get larger, they seem to start "spiraling" outwards.
+      .legend(slot="legend") You might have noticed that, as the rectangles get larger, they seem to start “spiraling” outwards.
 We can even visualise this by drawing a perfect spiral that connects the corners of the squares.

 ---
-> id: golden
+> id: golden-ratio

 {.todo} the proportions of the rectangle are consecutive fibonacci numbers